StarlingUAS/fenswood_volcano_template/tutorial/drone_control.md

 All exercises work using the `old_school` code so run `git checkout old_school` first.

 1. Run the simulation using `docker-compose up --build` and watch it progress using <a target="_blank" href="https://studio.foxglove.dev">https://studio.foxglove.dev</a>.
-Add a
+Use the teleoperation buttons (the little gamepad-like panels provided in the example layout, described in [Introspecting ROS](../README.md#introspecting-ros)) to interrupt the flight during climb or movement.
+Play around with the teleoperation buttons to explore how they work, with careful attention to the relevant frame of reference.
+Edit the panel settings and see what difference they make.

+2. Interrupt a simulation again and add a `Publisher` panel in Foxglove.
+Publish messages to the `/vehicle_1/mavros/setpoint_velocity/cmd_vel_unstamped` topic and see how the drone responds.

+3. Interrupt a simulation and use a `Publisher` panel to send messages to the `/vehicle_1/mavros/setpoint_position/global` topic.
+Try sending different latitude and longitude locations from the project briefing document.

+> *Note* due to a bug somewhere, you'll need to delete the `seq` line in the publisher panel to get this to work.

+4. Interrupt a simulation and use a combination of the gamepad and the setpoint publisher to land the drone at or near the target.
+Use the `/vehicle_1/gimbal_tilt_cmd` publisher to move the camera, with `0` being horizontal and `1.57` being straight downwards.

 [Back to tutorial contents](README.md#contents)